 Does God live near a star named Kolob?

 Upfront, let’s agree the Book of Abraham is complicated.
 Abr.
 3:3-4 apparently describes a star (not planet) named Kolob.
-And so Mormons have often assumed that scripture simply equates to fact, “this is scripture, so obviously God must really have a physical presence near a real star named Kolob.”
+And so Mormons have often assumed that the category of “scripture” simply equates to “fact,” ie. “this is scripture, so obviously God must really have a physical presence near a real star named Kolob.”
 (Some people have gone way way overboard with this.)
 Given the four complications above about scripture, is this justifiable?
 If Abraham is in some sense ancient scripture, shouldn’t we expect it to reflect ancient cosmology and cultural ideas, just like Genesis does?
 We are not getting divine hyperadvanced mathematics and astronomy from God today, so why should we expect that of ancient prophets?
 On what grounds do we reject the flat earth and solid dome of Genesis 1 (cosmology largely repeated in Moses and Abraham), but then decide the book’s statements about Kolob constitute modern factual astronomy?
 Why does God suddenly become an astronomical pedant?
 I don’t think accepting Abraham as inspired entails believing in the existence of Kolob, as much as believing in Abraham’s belief in Kolob and understanding what God was trying to teach him with it.

 In other words, presence in the canon doesn’t render a statement moral, factual, or accurate, whether the Bible or uniquely LDS scripture.

 What’s my takeaway here?
 Scripture is rich, complex, multi-vocal, and both divinely inspired and humanly human.
 To read it simplistically, to blindly accept whatever the canon does or appears to say, does violence to the text and offends my academic standards.
 Far more importantly, however, when we limit ourselves to “face value” interpretations, our personal application is not as transformative as it could be, and we create and impose problems that can undermine or even destroy faith.
 If you’re looking for some places to begin, I recommend this, these (particularly Welch), and this (print, online).